PTAAS EXCHANGE

 Similar to endpoint protection, network security focuses on the underlying infrastructure.
 Network security aims to monitor and prevent attacks against a company’s computer network or network-accessible resources.

 Again, there are many different approaches to network security.
 Common practices range from a firewall to more advanced solutions such as an intrusion prevention system.
+Similar to how a company would select an application security policy, a network security policy can be established.
+At a high level, both are based on their tech stack, resources, and the nature of their assets.

 Breach Response Plan

 A breach response plan is an important component for companies to be prepared in case the worst-case scenario happens — a breach.
-After a breach, things quickly become chaotic and the need for a response plan becomes apparent.
+After a breach, things quickly become chaotic, and the need for a response plan becomes apparent.

 Other Security Basics